zeeeest/pixiJs-example/README.md

-# This project is an application example for PixiJS
+# This project is an application example for PixiJS with Typescript

 To start up the project first you need to build it:
 ```